 John FerrariJohn Ferrari is active in classical, jazz, pop, Broadway, film, television, dance music, and the avant-garde.
-He performs and gives master classes nationally and abroad, and appears on dozens of recordings as percussionist, drummer and conductor.
-He is a founding member of the Naumburg Award winning New Millennium Ensemble, a regular guest artist of the Chamber Music Society of Lincoln Center and Chamber Music Northwest and has been a member of Meridian Arts Ensemble since 1993.
-In fall 2007 he joins the faculty of Manhattan School of Music's Masters in Contemporary Performance program.
-He holds DMA and MM degrees from SUNY Stony Brook, and a BM from William Paterson University where he has served on the performing arts faculty since 2002.
+He has performed and given master classes nationally and abroad, and appears on dozens of recordings as percussionist, drummer and conductor.
+He is a founding member of Naumburg Award winning New Millennium Ensemble and has toured and recorded extensively with Meridian Arts Ensemble.
+Ferrari has appeared as guest artist with the Chamber Music Society of Lincoln Center, Chamber Music Northwest, Bang On A Can Allstars, The Group for Contemporary Music, Da Capo Chamber Players, Cygnus, Patrick Grant Group, Talujon Percussion, among others, as well as the New Jersey Symphony and other regional orchestras.
+In fall 2007 he joined the faculty of Manhattan School of Music’s Masters in Contemporary Performance Program, and has been artist faculty at Princeton University since 2010.
+In 2013 Ferrari also joined the music faculty of Elisabeth Morrow School in Englewood, NJ.
+He holds DMA and MM degrees from SUNY Stony Brook, and a BM from William Paterson University where he has also served on the performing arts faculty since 2002. https://www.allmusic.com/artist/john-ferrari-mn0000542557/credits

 William Paterson University